jasonmcaffee/flutter_playground/README.md

       : super(key: key);

   Widget build(BuildContext context) {
+    //Rather than rebuilding regardless of which TodoListItemModel changes, or every time TodoListModel changes,
-    //Here we can use select filtering so that we only update this Widget's UI when its item has changed.
+    //we can use select filtering so that we can avoid superfluous rebuilds.
-    //To optimize which items are updated by filtering for changes of a single item in the list
+    //Note: the logic inside of select detects changes only when the before and after objects compared must be different instances.
-    //if the instance wasn't replaced, then this instance's build function doesn't fire. final todoListItemModel = context.select<TodoListModel, TodoListItemModel>(
+    //e.g. if the instance of TodoListItemModel wasn't replaced, then this instance's build function wouldn't fire. final todoListItemModel = context.select<TodoListModel, TodoListItemModel>(
             (todoListModel) => todoListModel.getItemModelById(todoListItemModelId));

     return Text('${todoListItemModel.displayText}');
   }
 }
 ```